Spectral Multiplicity for Maa{\ss} Newforms of Non-Squarefree Level: Some Background on Automorphic Representations

-So it suffices to classify the representations $\pi_v$ for which $c\left(\pi_v \otimes \beta_{v,\Quad}\right) = c\left(\pi_v\right)$.
+So it suffices to classify the representations $\pi_v$ for which $c(\pi_v \otimes \beta_{v,\Quad}) = c(\pi_v)$.

-Let $\pi_v$ be a generic irreducible admissible unitarisable representation of $\GL_2\left(F_v\right)$ with central character $\omega_v$.
+Let $\pi_v$ be a generic irreducible admissible unitarisable representation of $\GL_2(F_v)$ with central character $\omega_v$.
 We recall that such representations can be classified as either principal series representations, special representations, or supercuspidal representations.
+Standard reference for the properties of these representations are \cite[Chapter 4]{Bump} and \cite[Chapter 6]{Goldfeld}, while \cite{Schmidt} discusses the conductor exponents of these representations.

-\subsubsection{Principal Series Representations of \texorpdfstring{$\GL_2\left(F_v\right)$}{GL\9040\202(F\9035\145)}}
+\subsubsection{Principal Series Representations of \texorpdfstring{$\GL_2(F_v)$}{GL\9040\202(F\9035\145)}}